Kansas voters elect Stephanie Byers, state’s first openly transgender lawmaker

 WICHITA, Kan.
 (KSNW) – A retired music teacher in Wichita will become the first openly transgender member of the Kansas Legislature.

-“It’s a statement on the humanity,” said Kansas Legislator, Stephanie Byers.
-“The fact that we’ve grown to the point where what we perceive as differences among us are no longer becoming barriers.
+“It’s a statement on the humanity,” said Kansas legislator-elect Stephanie Byers.
+“The fact that we’ve grown to the point where what we perceive as differences among us are no longer becoming barriers.”

 Stephanie Byers will join the ranks of other transgender people who have served in legislatures in other states, including four who currently hold such office.